The-Marcy-Lab-School/post-fetch-to-github-lab/README.md

 # Fetch Post Lab: Github API
-You will be creating a front-end web app that allows the user to interface with Github.
+You will be creating a front-end web app that allows the user to interface with their Github account.
 If a user gives your app their Github personal access token, they'll be able to see, create, and delete their repositories.
 Here is a demo of the app:

 ![demo](./assets/app.gif)